We live in an emasculated world.

 But we want acute rises in cortisol (i.e. during exercise), we do not want chronically elevated levels caused by stress, overtraining and systemic inflammation.

 Poor food choices, chronic overeating and/ or overtraining will keep cortisol levels perpetually elevated, tanking your immune system, your ability to perform and recover between training bouts (here’s how you avoid this).

 Cortisol competes with testosterone, as they are both synthesized from cholesterol.
 You want to tip the balance towards testosterone synthesis by controlling your body’s stress levels.

-“De-stress” by eating a varied, nutrient-rich diet, adhering to a sound fitness regimen, getting enough sun exposure and sleeping like a baby.
+“De-stress” by eating a varied, nutrient-rich diet, following a sound fitness regimen, getting enough sun exposure and sleeping like a baby.
 Relaxation techniques and meditation have also been shown to lower cortisol levels.

 A high body fat level is associated with elevated cortisol, lowered testosterone and suppressed growth hormone.

-There is no single health strategy more powerful than weight-loss and maintaining a lean body.
-Walking around at a healthy bodyweight will take care of most hormone related health issues.
+In overweight males, calorie restriction and weight-loss massively improve testosterone levels.
+There is no single health strategy more powerful than losing excess weight and maintaining a lean body.
+Truth is, walking around at a healthy bodyweight will take care of most hormone-related health issues.

 Healthy bodyweight doesn’t imply you’re “6-pack lean”.
-There’s many skinny guys out there sporting the hormonal profile of a baby puppy.
+There are many skinny guys out there sporting the hormonal profile of a baby puppy.